patrickdoc/auto-cluster-maven-plugin/README.md

 I think dependencies are an under-examined aspect of code and we can do a lot more with them.

-This plugin has two goals.
+This plugin has two goals:

-First, for individual projects, the goal is to make the internal dependency structure easy to analyze.
+- For individual projects, the goal is to make the internal dependency structure easy to analyze.
 By putting it front and center, you will hopefully be able to identify and resolve potential structural issues in your code.

-Second, on a larger scale, the goal is to provide a language for talking about code organization and style.
+- For the general community, the goal is to provide a language for talking about code organization and style.

 I don't like organizing interfaces into an `inf` package or enums into an `enum`